KacperStrugala1/program-it/README.md

 # Program-It

-Program-It is a web application designed to help new devs and advanced programmers work on their projects by improving productivity, tracking work sessions, and staying motivated through data-driven insights and leaderboards.
+Program-It is a web application designed to help new devs and advanced programmers work on their projects (program it), by improving productivity, tracking work sessions, and staying motivated through data-driven insights and leaderboards.
 It provides tools for time tracking, focus management, and performance comparison in a simple, web-based interface.

 <img width="1958" height="1056" alt="image" src="https://github.com/user-attachments/assets/90cd88b5-66c0-48b8-8b3f-459edc833d4e" />